NDHall/coge_tools/images_notes/notes_dc_ks_bagofgenes.md

 `parse_ks(infile,pid_cutoff,ks_cutoff,syn_len_cutoff,out_file,call=call,strict_ks=strict_ks, qac=qac)`
 to include variable call.
 Call provides a default label in the 1st column this will allow us to label multiple files for concatenation.
 At some point adding a seperate file column might be useful.
-But at this point we will avoid doing that. call update was successfull as shown by the fact the number of calls don't change just their labels.
+But at this point, we will avoid doing that.
+Call update was successfull as suggested by the fact the number of calls don't change just their labels.
 The diffs of whole files change because the I changed parameters for calculating `meanks`.